+The economy may be slow to recover, but caterers have menu strategies to help them remain successful.
 The impact of a recessionary economy is leading catering programs in non-commercial foodservice in new directions, with many operators going back to the drawing board to meet their clients’ demands for a wider variety of less expensive catering choices.

 Today’s strategies range from making the ordering process more user-friendly to coming up with new recipes for dishes that use less costly ingredients yet deliver a flavor profile that’s rich and vibrant.
 Another tactic is presenting items on the plate with a stylish flair that gives them the prestige of pricier dishes.